sreilly64/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?

+Answer: The balance is 0.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?

+	Answer: The machine does not check to see if you have enough Balance to purchase a ticket and prints a ticket anyway, nor does it refund any excess balance of the price of a ticket.

 	* What happens if you insert too much money into the machine – do you receive any refund?

+	Answer: The entire Balance is thrown out when you print a ticket.
+No you do not receive a refund.

 	* What happens if you do not insert enough and then try to print a ticket?

+	Answer: The ticket is printed anyway and the balance is set to 0.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.